Fairfax Marijuana Lawyer

 Given Virginia’s strict marijuana possession laws, it is no surprise that medical marijuana can only be prescribed for people afflicted with cancer or glaucoma.
 See Virginia Code § 18.2-251.1.
 In recent months, however, legislators throughout the Commonwealth have publicly acknowledged that Virginia’s marijuana laws are somewhat antiquated.
 In response, the legislature has been working to pass laws which would expand the use of medical marijuana in Virginia.

-Fairfax Criminal Defense Attorney Explains the Prevalence of Marijuana Use and Possession of Marijuana Charges
+Fairfax Marijuana Attorney Explains the Prevalence of Marijuana Use and Possession of Marijuana Charges

 As a Fairfax marijuana lawyer, I can unequivocally say that marijuana possession charges are amongst the most common criminal charges in Northern Virginia.
 Indeed, marijuana is one of the most commonly used drugs in this country.
 Therefore, it is important for you to understand that simply because you were arrested for possession of marijuana, it does not mean that you are a bad person.
 In fact, people from all walks of life use marijuana – this includes doctors, athletes, lawmakers, teachers, actors, lawyers, and even police and law enforcement.
 As a matter of fact, President Obama has openly discussed how he smoked marijuana almost every day while he was in high school and college.
 And while you may or may not agree with our former president’s political views, under any form of analysis, President Obama did pretty damn well for himself considering that, by his own admission, he was a pothead.